Has getting cosmetic surgery ever crossed your mind?

 It was a painful process, yes, but all the pain and struggle was worth it.
 Because my body is my own.
 It’s the one that I was gifted.
 And I didn’t allow myself to be manipulated into thinking I need a different one, a better one, or a more “beautiful” one.

-I realized I am good enough, and I will carry that with me forever.
+I realised I am good enough, and I will carry that with me forever.

 Hear me when I say this: you ARE so much more than good enough.